Rumble call volume above normal and directionally bullish

-Bullish option flow detected in Rumble (RUM) with 8,740 calls trading, 5x expected, and implied vol increasing over 6 points to 111.56%.
-10/25 weekly 6 calls and 11/8 weekly 6.5 calls are the most active options, with total volume in those strikes near 3,500 contracts.
-The Put/Call Ratio is 0.10.
+Bullish option flow detected in Rumble (RUM) with 9,080 calls trading, 3x expected, and implied vol increasing almost 5 points to 119.04%.
+Jan-26 4 puts and 10/25 weekly 6 calls are the most active options, with total volume in those strikes near 2,100 contracts.
+The Put/Call Ratio is 0.28.
 Earnings are expected on November 11th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>